GM110Z/Serratia-DefensevsProphage-plasmid/README.md

 It creates a presence absence matrix of both pathways based on GCF_Xxx ids

 **calculate-epistasis.py** :This script uses co-occurrence analysis and linear regression modelling to identify where defense systems are either statistically excluded or metabolically incompatible.
 Takes the output of **defense-matrix-gen.py** directly

+**PositiveDefensePairs-Metabolism-Association.py**:This script uses co-occurrence analysis and linear regression modelling to identify where defense systems are positively associated with metabolic pathways